arindam1903/sparkstudio/README.md

 Hello, I'm Arindam.

-To run this React app, you have to follow following steps.
+To run this React app, you have to follow the following steps.

 STEP 1: Clone this repo in your system.